salaboy/platforms-on-k8s/chapter-1/README.md

 ![backoffice](imgs/backoffice.png)

-If the proposal is accepted it is automatically published into the conference **Agenda** page.
+If accepted, the proposal is automatically published on the conference **Agenda** page.

 ![agenda](imgs/agenda.png)

-In the **Backoffice** you can check the **Notifications** tab that shows all the notifications (emails) sent to the potential speakers.
+In the **Backoffice**, you can check the **Notifications** tab that shows all the notifications (emails) sent to the potential speakers.
 You will see both approval and rejection emails in this tab.

 ![notifications](imgs/notifications-backoffice.png)

-Every action in the application emit events, hence, when a new proposal is submitted, when the proposal is accepted or rejected and when notifications are sent events are sent and captured by the application frontend.
-You can check these events into the **Events** tab in the **Backoffice** section.
+Every action in the application emits events.
+Hence, when a new proposal is submitted, when the proposal is accepted or rejected, and when notifications are sent, events are sent and captured by the application frontend.
+You can check these events in the **Events** tab in the **Backoffice** section.

 ![events](imgs/events-backoffice.png)